International Conservation 101

 While Defenders of Wildlife is primarily focused on conserving species native to the United States, our work doesn’t stop at the country’s borders.

-Thousands of at-risk plants and animals that live and migrate outside the United States are affected by our collective actions as Americans.
+Thousands of at-risk plants and animals that live and migrate outside the United States are affected by our collective actions.
 And many of these species are facing serious threats to their survival, primarily due to trade (domestic and international, legal and illegal) and habitat destruction.

-U.S. laws, such as the Marine Mammal Protection Act and American Bird Conservation Act, offer some protections, but they can’t help when the animals are being traded by people in other countries.
-That’s why Defenders of Wildlife’s International Conservation team is fighting for imperiled sharks, parrots, frogs, sea turtles, mangrove forests (which are important ecosystems for many of these animals) and other species.
+U.S. laws, such as the Endangered Species Act and the Lacey Act, offer some protections for species found around the world, but they can’t help when the animals are being traded by people in other countries.
+That’s why Defenders of Wildlife’s International Conservation team is fighting for imperiled sharks, parrots, frogs, vaquitas, sea turtles, mangrove forests (which are important ecosystems for many of these animals) and other species.

 What Defenders Is Doing to Help